Warhammer: Chaosbane is an isometric Action RPG developed by Eko Software and published Bigben Interactive.

 The game is set in the Warhammer Fantasy universe, but set 200 years before the reign of Karl Franz.
 Shortly after the Great War Against Chaos, the Empire of Man has enjoyed several years of peace under the reign of Emperor Magnus the Pious.
 However, peace never lasts, and the Forces of Chaos have once again struck against the Empire of Man.
 In this time of war, heroes must rise to combat the coming darkness, lest the Empire falls to the dread servants of the Dark Gods.

-Players will be able to take control of four heroes: Konrad Vollen (An Imperial Captain), Elontir (High Elf Archmage), Bragi Axebiter (A Dwarfen Slayer) and Elessa (Wood Elf Waywatcher).
-Players will explore several cities of the old world, from the then capitol-city of Nuln to the cursed city of Praag.
+Players areable to take control of four heroes: Konrad Vollen (An Imperial Captain), Elontir (High Elf Archmage), Bragi Axebiter (A Dwarfen Slayer) and Elessa (Wood Elf Waywatcher).
+The game would later add Keela Gunnarsdottir (A Dwarf Engineer) to the lineup.
+Players will explore several cities of the Old World, from the then capitol-city of Nuln to the cursed city of Praag.

 This game provides examples of the following:

 - Achilles in His Tent: Teclis is one of the most legendary wizards currently alive, and an absolute magical powerhouse even alone.
 However, he spends much of the early game holed up in a tower in Nuln, sending the player out to go get their hands dirty cleaning up threats he takes seriously but doesn't bother to engage with personally.
 In this case, it's justified as Emperor Magnus has been stricken by a curse, and he needs to remain nearby, periodically using his magic to stabilize him, a task for which no one else better qualified is available.